yesika1/WorkSample/TextProcessing_countWords/readme.md

 Second, extracting text from this web data using BeautifulSoup.

-Third, extracting tokens/words and clean data: removing inwanted characters, transforming tokens into lowercase and excluding stop words.
+Third, extracting tokens/words and clean data: removing unwanted characters, transforming tokens into lowercase and excluding stop words.

 Finally, analyzing the distribution of words using the Natural Language ToolKit (nltk).